ZacHack/AdminJoin/README.md

 AdminJoin
 =========

 A PocketMine plugin.
-When an admin joins, the server broadcasts Server Admin: (Username)
+When an admin joins, the server broadcasts whatever you like

-WARNING!
-This plugin has not been fully tested for the new API!!!!